prescottbreeden/de-formed-validations-react/README.md

 ## Why Use De-Formed?

-1. Modular, Composable, and Scalable.
+1. Modular and Composable.
 2. Unopinionated and Customizable.
 3. Lightweight.
-4. Easy to use and test.
+4. Easy to use.

 ## Install
 ```